Siro-ai/SiroSDK/README.md

 }
 ```

-### Send events

-SiroSDK uses events to conduct an action (an action is starting, stopping, and/or pausing the recorder).
-Events allow for automatic recording, and can optionally include metadata of the `InteractionData` type.
-We currently support the events below, however if there are custom events you would like to add please feel free to reach out to chris@siro.ai.
+### Configure Events to Start and Stop Recording

+Send events to the SiroSDK to control the recorder (e.g., start recording, save recording, discard recording, save and start new recording).
+Different sales reps have different workflows, and events allow the flexibility for sales reps to customize their workflow.
+You send a string of something happening in your app (e.g., map opened or pin dropped), and the recorder will respond according to the user settings or default behavior (e.g., start a new recording).
+You can also include metadata with each event to improve the quality of analytics provided by Siro.
+Metadata is of the InteractionData type.
+We currently support the events below.
+If you’d like other events, please reach out to chris@siro.ai and we’ll get back to you same-day with the updates.

 Default Events and Actions: